-As we waited outside a home, the lovely folk came out and offered us a small fruit – I cannot remember the name, even though they told us about 5 times.
+As we waited outside the home, the lovely folk came out and offered us a small fruit – I cannot remember the name, even though they told us about 5 times.
 It is small with edible peel and a large stone inside.
 A little squishy.
 A little sour, and with the flesh a little like mango.
 The kids didn’t like it, but I ate 2 as they are about the size of an apricot.

 They were friendly people and explained to us what the meaning of the day was, so we felt comfortable being included in their custom of the day.

 I wandered over to the square.
 There the incense was being ‘blessed’ and the charcoal lit.

 Soon the area became quite pungent and smoke-filled, and was a bit hard to handle, especially for the kids.